Superexpert/openai-changes-everything-com/episodes/the-future-of-ai-writing-detection-software/index.markdown

 # How Turnitin's AI Detection is Shaping the Future of Education

-In this episode of the **OpenAI Changes Everything** podcast, host Stephen Walther interviews **Dr. Eric Wang**, Vice President of AI at **Turnitin**, about the evolving role of AI in education, particularly Turnitin's groundbreaking AI writing detection software.
+In this episode of the **Move 37 Podcast** podcast, host Stephen Walther interviews **Dr. Eric Wang**, Vice President of AI at **Turnitin**, about the evolving role of AI in education, particularly Turnitin's groundbreaking AI writing detection software.

 ## What is Turnitin's AI Writing Detection Software?